ioanmo226/chatgpt-web-application/readme.md

 ## Features
 - User-friendly interface for making requests to the OpenAI API
 - Responses are displayed in a chat-like format
-- Code Blocks are detected and displayed in a Code Viewer

 ## Technologies Used
 - For client, I haven't used frameworks as this is simple demo version.